-However, for a distribution by a trust representing CDs redeemed early, report the net amount distributed.
+• For a distribution by a trust representing CDs redeemed early, report the net amount distributed.
 Do not include any amount paid for IRA insurance protection in this box.

-For a distribution of contributions plus earnings from an IRA before the due date of the return under section 408(d)(4), report the gross distribution in box 1, only the earnings in box 2a, and enter Code 8 or P, whichever is applicable, in box 7.
+• For a distribution of contributions plus earnings from an IRA before the due date of the return under section 408(d) (4), report the gross distribution in box 1, only the earnings in box 2a, and enter Code 8 or P, whichever is applicable, in box 7.
 Enter Code 1 or 4 also, if applicable.

-For a distribution of excess contributions without earnings after the due date of the individual's return under section 408(d)(5), leave box 2a blank, and check the "Taxable amount not determined" checkbox in box 2b.
+• For a distribution of excess contributions without earnings after the due date of the individual's return under section 408(d)(5), leave box 2a blank, and check the "Taxable amount not determined" box in box 2b.
 Use Code 1 or 7 in box 7 depending on the age of the participant.

-For a traditional IRA or a SEP IRA directly rolled over to an accepting employer plan, or a SIMPLE IRA directly rolled over to an accepting employer plan after the 2-year period (see section 72(t)(6)), enter the gross amount in box 1, 0 (zero) in box 2a, and Code G in box 7.
+• For an amount in a traditional IRA or a SEP IRA paid directly to an accepting employer plan, or an amount in a SIMPLE IRA paid directly to an accepting employer plan after the 2-year period (see section 72(t)(6)), enter the gross amount in box 1, 0 (zero) in box 2a, and Code G in box 7.

 Box 2b.
-Taxable amount not determined
+Taxable Amount Not Determined